Transcribing Music in Western Culture

 The five-line staff came into use about 1500.
 This staff line notation goes very well with the early keyboard instruments that had only the seven natural notes, A B C D E F G, with no sharps or flats.
 Each line and space is a different sequential alphabetical letter.
 Today there are several types of clefs, such as the treble, bass, alto, tenor, French, soprano, and more.
 Each utilizes the five-line methodology, again having a sequential alphabetical letter on each line and space.
 Each staff “affords the eye no assistance at this point, since the octaves of notes occupy relatively entirely different positions upon it, the octave of a space being invariably a line, and the octave of a line a space.
 Moreover, the octave of a bass line is always very differently located when it falls upon the treble staff, and, vice versa, the octave of a treble note falling in the bass is very differently placed.
 If a notation had to be made anew it would no doubt facilitate matters to make use of a staff so planned as to bring out the equivalence of octaves more perfectly.”

 There is a problem in that when the sharps and flats were created on the keyboard, the number of lines and spaces in the popular notation did not change to accommodate these new notes.
 For example, the bottom line of the treble clef is an E note and the space above it represents an F note and there is not a note between E and F. The second line of this staff is a G note and the space above it is an A note and there is a note between G and A, but visually there was no obvious display to show the difference between the G line and A space versus the E line and F space.
 A further problem is that the note between G and A (namely G# or Ab ) has two names and can be viewed as being one note above G (G#) or as being one note below A (Ab).
 This automatically introduces unnecessary complication to understanding notes and their placement in the order of their sound.
 Also, the natural sign was introduced.
 Now, you can have F# followed by F natural followed by F# and all three dots on the staff line would be on the same line (more on this later in the discussion on key signatures).
 Also, the natural sign, when it appears, not only affects all notes of that type (F notes, for example) regardless of the line or space on which they are written, but that type of note stays natural only for the current measure and then returns to being sharp or flat as it was before the natural sign was inserted.
-Or it could go back to being sharp within the current measure if the sharp or flat sign appears preceding the note within the measure.
+Or it could go back to being sharp or flat within the current measure if the sharp or flat sign appears preceding the note within the measure.
 There are hundreds of pages on the Internet on how to read sharps, flats and naturals.
 This is a confusing and cumbersome operation requiring needless memorization of rules and steps.
 Other staff line derivations have been attempted and are shown at musicnotation.org/musicnotations/index.html.

 The second problem with conventional notation is how the duration of the notes and rests are transcribed.
 The chart below gives you the different kinds of notes and rests used today.